-For ARM loans, we provide information regarding distribution of the mortgage loans in the pool at the issue date by their first payment date and the number of mortgage loans having each listed first payment date.
+For ARM loans in the pool at the issue date, we provide information regarding distribution of the mortgage loans in the pool at that date by their first payment date and the number of mortgage loans that have each of the listed first payment dates.
 We also provide the aggregate dollar amount of these mortgage loans.

 No one is authorized to give information or to make representations in connection with the MBS certificates other than the information and representations contained in or incorporated into this prospectus and the related prospectus supplement.
-You must not rely on any unauthorized information or representation.
+We take no responsibility for any unauthorized information or representation.
 This prospectus and the related prospectus supplement do not constitute an offer or solicitation with regard to the MBS certificates if it is illegal to make such an offer or solicitation to you under state law.
-By delivering this prospectus at any time, no one implies that the information contained in it is correct after its date.
+By delivering this prospectus at any time, no one implies that the information contained in the prospectus is correct after its date.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved the MBS certificates or determined if this prospectus or any supplement to this prospectus is truthful and complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved the MBS certificates or determined if this prospectus or any prospectus supplement is truthful and complete.
 Any representation to the contrary is a criminal offense.

-Additional prospectuses and information regarding outstanding pools are available upon request by calling us at 800-237-8627 or 202-752-7115 or by visiting our Web site at www.fanniemae.com.
+Additional prospectuses and information regarding outstanding pools are available upon request by calling us at 800-237-8627 or (202) 752-7115 or by visiting our Web site www.fanniemae.com.